 The Company's trade receivable, receivables of installment payments, deposits and other receivables are within the scope of ASC Topic 326.
 The Company has identified the relevant risk characteristics of its customers and the related receivables, prepayments, deposits and other receivables which include size, type of the services or the products the Company provides, or a combination of these characteristics.
 Receivables with similar risk characteristics have been grouped into pools.
 For each pool, the Company considers the historical credit loss experience, current economic conditions, supportable forecasts of future economic conditions, and any recoveries in assessing the lifetime expected credit losses.
-Other key factors that influence the expected credit loss analysis include customer demographics, payment terms offered in the normal course of business to customers, and industry-specific factors that could impact the Company's receivables.
-Additionally, external data and macroeconomic factors are also considered.
+Other key factors that influence the expected credit loss analysis include customer demographics, payment terms offered in the normal course of business to customers, and industry-specific factors are also considered.
 This is assessed at each quarter based on the Company's specific facts and circumstances.